Quick tips to easily transfer any image or drawing onto canvas using just tracing paper

 What tools can you use for a successful image transfer?

-Besides using good tracing paper, you’ll want to make sure you have a good transfer tool that leaves a good residue behind when applied.
+Besides using good tracing paper, you’ll want to make sure you have a good transfer tool that leaves a residue behind when applied.
 This applies to items like the following:

 - Charcoal pencil (aka carbon pencil)